UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch4.md

 ```

 That's not exactly what the parse tree would suggest.
 The [InstructionBuilder](xref:Llvm.NET.Instructions.InstructionBuilder)
-automatically performs an optimization technique know as 'Constant Folding'.
+automatically performs an optimization technique known as 'Constant Folding'.
 This optimization is very
 important, in fact, many compilers implement the folding directly into the generation of the Abstract
 Syntax Tree (AST).
-With LLVM that isn't necessary as it is automatically provided for you (no extra
+With LLVM, that isn't necessary as it is automatically provided for you (no extra
 charge!).

 Obviously constant folding isn't the only possible optimization and InstructionBuilder only operates on